lentidas/spotify-now-playing/README-original.md

 ## Keep Your Fork Up To Date

 You can keep your fork, and thus your private Vercel instance up to date with the upstream using GitHub's <a href="https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork">Sync Fork button</a>.

+## Note

+This wasn't a completely original idea.
+This was inspired by <a href="https://github.com/novatorem/novatorem">novatorem's project</a> that was supposed to be for me only.
+Since others have asked for the source code, I decided to make this a public repo.
+I also incorporated the latest two PR's from the orignal project into this one and made it easy to customize!